 Truck safety is a joint effort between federal and state governments.
 Congress has crafted a system where the federal government works in partnership with state governments to ensure that unsafe drivers and carriers are identified and removed from the road.
 While the federal government largely focuses on regulating interstate commerce, states have adopted laws that incorporate the federal standards for commercial trucks into their state laws, so that there is a uniform set of rules that applies to most trucks on the road.
-In Ohio, for example, motor carrier regulations are overseen by the Public Utilities Commission.
-The Public Utilities Commission regulations governing trucks incorporate by reference specific parts of the Federal Motor Carrier Safety Regulations ("FMCSR").
-The regulations incorporated by reference include:
+In Nevada, for example, motor carrier regulations are overseen by the Department of Public Safety, Nevada Highway Patrol.
+Nevada regulations regarding motor carrier safety incorporate by reference specific parts of the Federal Safety Regulations ("FMCSR").
+Motor Carrier The regulations incorporated by reference include:

-• Drug and alcohol testing programs, 49 C.F.R. parts 40 and
+- Drug and alcohol testing programs, 49 C.F.R. parts 40 and 382; - Commercial Drivers License standards, 49 C.F.R. part 383;

-- Consumer protection rules related to transporting household items, 49 C.F.R. part 375; - Special training for driving certain kinds of trucks, 49 C.F.R. part 380; - Commercial Drivers License standards, 49 C.F.R. parts 383 and 384; - Safety and fitness determinations, inspections, and processes and procedures for those inspections and determinations, 49 C.F.R. parts 385 and 386; - Minimum levels of insurance coverage for carriers, 49 C.F.R. part 387; - A variety of general safety regulations, standards, and processes, 49 C.F.R. part 390; - Specific rules for larger trucks, 49 C.F.R. part 391; - Lengthy rules governing driving of trucks, such as use of equipment, speeds, use of alcohol, railroad crossing procedures, use of hand-held devices and texting, and a bevy of similar rules, 49 C.F.R. part 392;
+- Safety and fitness determinations, inspections, and processes and procedures for those inspections and determinations, 49 C.F.R. part 385; - Minimum levels of insurance coverage for carriers, 49 C.F.R. part 387; - A variety of general safety regulations, standards, and processes, 49 C.F.R. part 390; - Specific rules for larger trucks, 49 C.F.R. part 391; - Lengthy rules governing driving of trucks, such as use of equipment, speeds, use of alcohol, railroad crossing procedures, use of hand-held devices and texting, and a bevy of similar rules, 49 C.F.R. part 392; - Requirements for equipment safety, such as lights, brakes, windows, fuel systems, tires, and virtually every other important part of a truck, 49 C.F.R. part 393; - Limitations on hours of service, 49 C.F.R. part 395; - Inspection, repair, and processes for placing vehicles out of service for violation of the rules, 49 C.F.R. part 396; and - Specific requirements for transporting hazardous materials,

-- Requirements for equipment safety, such as lights, brakes, windows, fuel systems, tires, and virtually every other important part of a truck, 49 C.F.R. part 393; - Limitations on hours of service, 49 C.F.R. part 395; - Inspection, repair, and processes for placing vehicles out of service for violation of the rules, 49 C.F.R. part 396; - Specific requirements for transporting hazardous materials, 49 C.F.R. part 397; and - Restrictions on transporting migrant workers, 49 C.F.R. part 398.
+49 C.F.R. part 397.